-7. As part of the public hearing, the petitioner (or their authorized agent) must attend and participate in the hearing.
-The petitioner is responsible for demonstrating to Council that the vacation request is consistent with all applicable approval criteria.
-Unless the Council finds all applicable approval criteria will be met, the public right-of-way shall be retained.
+Council that the proposed vacation is consistent with all the necessary approval criteria.
+Unless the Council finds that all approval criteria of a street or right-of-way vacation will be met, the public right-of-way shall be retained for the public's use.